Here's what happened during both Ant-Man and the Wasp post-credits scenes

 Follow-up post-credits scenes in MCU movies aren't usually as important as the first one, and that appears to be the case here.

 The Emergency Broadcast System detail gives us a bit more insight into how the world is immediately reacting to the disappearance of so many people, but not much else.
-A fine scene, but not worth waiting for if you ask me.
+A fine scene, but not worth waiting for if you ask me and I'm the guy that stayed to see the Howard the Duck cameo in the first Guardians movie a rocking seven times!

 Want to dissect these scenes even more?
 Check out our sister site GameSpot's take on both post-credits scenes here.